How does Big Maths work?

 Big Maths works in Small Steps!

-The number of steps varies by progress drive, in Place Value for example, there are just 5 steps.
+The number of steps varies by progress drive, in our Place Value progress drive for example, there are just 5 steps.
 This image shows each step, with its Learning Objective, ‘Remember To’s and the Year and Term that it is mapped to in the English National Curriculum.

-Big Maths works because our steps are deliberately small, to avoid any gaps for pupils to ‘fall into’, and allow teachers to ‘nudge’ understanding forwards.
-In this manner, children are afforded the time and focus to ensure they secure skills in long-term memory.
+Big Maths works because our steps are deliberately small, to avoid any gaps for pupils to ‘fall into’, whilst allowing teachers to ‘nudge’ understanding forwards.
+This model affords children the time and focus to ensure they secure skills in long-term memory.

 Curriculum Mapping